 - Nearly all 3D printers can use and support the STL file format.
-Because it’s pretty much universally recognised, it’s a reliable choice for designing and printing your 3D models or objects.
+Because it’s pretty much universally recognized, it’s a reliable choice for designing and printing your 3D models or objects.

 - You can use an STL file to create a wide variety of objects — from lamps and plant pots to drone accessories and camera tripods.
 Whatever shape you choose, it’s usually able to produce an accurate model.

-- Due to their lack of colour and texture, STL files tend to be smaller in size yet faster at processing than other formats.
-This makes STL a smart choice if you’re printing an object in a single colour and material.
+- Due to their lack of color and texture, STL files tend to be smaller in size yet faster at processing than other formats.
+This makes STL a smart choice if you’re printing an object in a single color and material.

 Disadvantages of STL files.